Love the One You're With: Bucks Fizz version

 UK pop group Bucks Fizz recorded the song for their eighteenth single in 1986.
 The single, released in August, was the follow-up to the group's comeback top ten hit "New Beginning (Mamba Seyra)" and was seen as a make or break release.
 Ultimately the song peaked at a low No.47 in the UK Singles Chart during a three-week run.
 In a review, music magazine Number One said that the song lacked bass and sounded rather "tinny" but predicted that it would be a hit.

-Member Mike Nolan puts the song's failure down to the decision to showcase other male member Bobby G as the lead singer.
-Their previous single had featured all the group equally and was a hit, while earlier flops had featured G on lead and this was a return to that format.
+Bucks Fizz member Mike Nolan puts the song's chart failure down to the decision to showcase other male member Bobby G as the lead singer.
+Their previous single had featured all the group equally and was a hit, while earlier flops had featured Bobby G on lead and this was a return to that format.
 A promotional video for the song was filmed featuring the group performing the song in a blue-toned studio accompanied by backing musicians.
 The single was released on 7" and 12" on Polydor Records with an extended mix on the latter, the B-side was a Bobby G composition, "Too Hard".
 Also included on the 12" was an extended mix of earlier single "I Hear Talk".
 A second 12" single was released featuring a dance edit of "Love the One You're With", backed by another alternate mix of "I Hear Talk".

 Chantoozies version

 Australian group Chantoozies released a version in February 1991.
-The song was the second single from the group's second studio album, Gild the Lily.
+The song was the second single from the group's second studio album, Gild the Lily (1991).
 The song peaked at number 21 on the Australian charts.

 Charts

 Luther Vandross version

-American singer Luther Vandross released a version of the song on his ninth album, Songs (1994).
+American singer and songwriter Luther Vandross released a version of the song on his ninth album, Songs (1994).
 It peaked within the top 30 of the US Billboard Hot R&B Singles chart, reached number 33 on the Billboard Hot Adult Contemporary Tracks chart, and earned Vandross a 1995 Grammy nomination for Best Male Pop Vocal Performance.
+The single was accompanied by a black-and-white music video.